DataTreasury: History

-Claudio Ballard founded DataTreasury in 1998 in Melville, New York, to market technology that processes electronic checks and other documents and related payment-processing tools utilizing patents prosecuted and filed prior to DataTreasury's founding.
+In 1998, Claudio Ballard founded DataTreasury in Melville, New York, with the intention to market electronic check processing and related payment-processing tools using patents prosecuted and filed prior to DataTreasury's founding.
 Patents were issued in 1999 and 2000.

-According to Ballard, DataTreasury had as many as 100 employees, but almost went out of business in late 2001.
+According to Ballard, DataTreasury almost went out of business in late 2001.

-In 2002, DataTreasury licensed their first imaging system, eImageVault, to Bank Hapoalim of Israel.
+In 2002, DataTreasury licensed their first imaging system, eImageVault, to Bank Hapoalim.